Best series to watch on Netflix right now (December 2020)

 From original series like The Crown and Stranger Things to favourites such as Doctor Who and Sherlock, check out the best TV shows to watch with our Netflix recommendations.

+Christmas festivities may be very different this year, but as ever, solace can be found by settling down in front of a box-set courtesy of Netflix.

-Believe it or not, not everyone’s had a terrible time in lockdown – and one company has had a record-breaking year precisely because we’ve had to endure so much home time: step forward Netflix.
+The streamer has enjoyed a record-breaking year precisely because we’ve had to endure so much home time, with many using lockdown as a chance to catch up on some great TV series.

-From the latest season of The Crown and brand new festive hits, to the record-breaking chess drama series The Queen’s Gambit, Netflix has managed to retain its status at the head of the pack and churn out fresh hit after hit series.
+From the latest season of The Crown and brand new festive hits like Dash & Lily, to the record-breaking chess drama series The Queen’s Gambit, Netflix has managed to retain its status at the head of the pack and churn out fresh hit after hit series.

 And the streamer is constantly adding new shows, both old and new, to its already expansive library, with brand new additions including another series of the acclaimed animation series Big Mouth, and Room 2806: The Accusation – the latest in a long line of true crime limited series